phstc/phstc.github.com/_posts/2011-01-02-new-gem-with-bundler-sample-rakefile.md

       sh "gem push mongomapper_id2-#{MongomapperId2::VERSION}.gem"
     end

-The purpose of the available tasks in this Rakefile are intuitive.
+The purpose of the available tasks in this Rakefile are quite descriptive.

     rake test # to test
     rake build # to build